 - Use as many information resources as you can to learn as much as you can about C++.

 - Read books, articles, and other documents.

 - Watch videos.

 - Attend lectures and seminars.

-- But in addition to all of the preceding things:
+- Participate in programming competitions.

+- But most importantly:

 Write code!
 Write lots and lots of code!